RobertTalbert/linalg-diffeq/course-docs/mth302-w23-syllabus.md

 ### Deadline extensions

-If you are working on an Application/Analysis set or Miniproject, and need a little additional time to complete your work, you can extend the deadline by filling out the **Due Date Change Request Form** found in the Blackboard sidebar.
+If you are working on an Application/Analysis set, Skill Quiz, or Miniproject, and need a little additional time to complete your work, you can extend the deadline by filling out the **Due Date Change Request Form** found in the Blackboard sidebar.
 You do not need approval; this form is simply informing me of when you plan on turning in the work.
 Please note, you may not get timely feedback on your work if you change the due date.
 If you ask for repeated extensions, I will likely reach out to see if we can find ways to help you keep up better.

 The reason we have such a liberal policy on deadlines is that this is how it works in the real world.
 In the real world, due dates and deadlines exist, but studies have shown that most of these are flexible, assigned mainly as a "commitment device" to help you stay motivated to complete the task.
 But, if you need more time to get the job done well, you email whoever set the deadline and ask if you can have some more time.
 Studies have shown[^1] that deadline extensions, when requested in moderation and when truly needed, can lead to better evaluation (and better work).